davideastmond/blogposts/readme.md

 - Multiple tags are supported.
 Separate each tag with a comma.
 - Caching has also been implemented.
-If an identical URI is provided, it will check cache first and send a cached response if necessary, otherwise it will hit the source API
+Requests will be queried against the cache (based on URI), and will send a cached response if necessary, otherwise it will hit the source API.

 ## Requirements / Dependencies